gianr00/matplotlib-challenge/README.md

 Build with: Python, Pandas, Matplotlib, Numpy, Jupyter notebook

 ## Objective:
-Analyze the animal study data saved in csv files to compare the performance of a drug of interest, Capomulin versus the other treatment regimens.
+Analyze the animal study data saved in files [Mouse_metadata.csv]( Pymaceuticals/data/Mouse_metadata.csv) and [Study_results.csv]( Pymaceuticals/data/Study_results.csv) to compare the performance of a drug of interest, Capomulin versus the other treatment regimens.
 The file has data for 249 mice identified with SCC tumor growth were treated with a variety of drug regimens.
 Over the course of 45 days, tumor development was observed and measured.

 ## Solution:
 Build a visualization script to compare the performance of Pharmaceuticals' drug of interest, Capomulin, versus the other treatment regimens.
 Create the visualization plots for the following summary reports: